 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Water is assumed to be connected to the mains.
 Water piping, where visible, was run in copper and PVC.
-We would highlight that it is possible a property of this age to have lead pipeworks still in use but concealed from view.
-A suitably qualified contractor can provide further advice in this regard.
-The bathroom fittings incorporate a bath with shower, WC and wash hand basin.
-The en suite fittings incorporate a bath, WC and wash hand basin.
-It would appear that the WC within the en suite is connected to the mains via a saniflow device.
-A suitably qualified contractor can provide further advice in this regard.
+We would highlight that it is possible in a property of this age to have lead pipework still in use but hidden from view.
+A suitably qualified contractor can give further advice in this regard.
+The bathroom fittings incorporate a bath with a shower, wc and wash hand basin.

 Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Domestic heating is provided by way of a gas fired boiler, wall mounted within the rear porch which vents by way of a flue to the rear wall of the property.
+Domestic heating is provided by way of a gas fired boiler wall mounted within the basement which vents by way of a flue to the rear wall of the property.
 Drainage Drainage covers etc. were not lifted.
-J. a.n.ago Neither drains nor drainage systems were tested.
+Neither drains nor drainage systems were tested.
 Drainage is assumed to be connected to the main public sewer.
-Fire, smoke and burglar alarms Visually inspected.
-No tests whatsoever were carried out to the system or appliances.
-There was smoke alarms and a burglar alarm present within the property.
-These were not tested.